tkupka/eclipse-timekeeper/README.md

 ## Installing

 You can install the latest **public release** from the <a href="http://marketplace.eclipse.org/content/timekeeper-eclipse">Eclipse Marketplace</a> or drag <a href="http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=2196325" title="Drag and drop into a running Eclipse workspace to install Eclipse Timekeeper"><img src="https://marketplace.eclipse.org/sites/all/themes/solstice/public/images/marketplace/btn-install.png" height="28px"/>
 </a> into an running Eclipse instance.
-The latest CI build artifacts can be found under [GitHub Actions](https://github.com/turesheim/eclipse-timekeeper/actions?query=workflow%3ABuild).
-In order to install from there you must download the _p2-repository_ zip file and point your Eclipse instance to that.
+The latest CI build artifacts can be found under [GitHub Actions](./actions/workflows/build.yml).
+In order to install from there you must download the _Timekeeper<version>_build_.zip file and point your Eclipse instance to that.

 ## Building